EMDR Therapy in New Milford, CT

 Have you experienced a traumatic event that has fundamentally changed the way you think, feel, or engage with the world around you?
-Do you find it difficult going places, driving a car, leaving home, or being in ordinary situations because of a deep, pervading feeling of fear and apprehension?
+Do you find it difficult to go places, driving a car, leaving home, or being in ordinary situations because of a deep, pervading feeling of fear and apprehension?
 Are you avoiding social situations or isolating yourself in order to create a sense of distance and safety only to realize that it is harming your most valuable relationships?

 Perhaps you are the parent of a child who has trouble sleeping, refuses to go to school, or acts out in class and you want help understanding their behavior.
 Or it could be that you know your child has experienced a traumatic event, and you want to learn more about how eye movement desensitization and reprocessing (EMDR) therapy for children may help.

 Trauma can have a profound and enduring impact upon anyone’s life, regardless of age.
 You may be a parent whose child has endured bullying in school, abuse at home, or the loss of a loved one.
 Or maybe you are an adult who has suffered a physical assault or traumatic accident that has compromised your ability to trust and connect with others or feel safe in your surroundings.
 On the other hand, perhaps you are a first responder or an advocate for sexual assault victims, and the constant exposure to other people’s pain is slowly developing into a wound of your own.

 It doesn’t matter if you are a child or an adult—whether big or small, experiencing a traumatic event can distort the way you see and interact with the world.
 Fortunately, our EMDR specialist can help you overcome your fears and live with greater freedom and ease.

 In our 20 years of experience helping individuals overcome their past, we have seen the rate of trauma in adults, and especially in children, skyrocket.